edamametechnologies/edamame_helper/README.md

-# edamame_helper
+# EDAMAME Helper

-This is the Helper application for the EDAMAME Security application.
+This is the helper application for the EDAMAME Security app.
-It's used to execute security checks, remediation and rollback actions that require elevated privileges beyond the application sandboxed environment.
+It executes security checks, remediation, and rollback actions that require elevated privileges beyond the app sandbox.
-All the actions performed through the Helper strictly follow the threat models defined in the threat model repo (https://github.com/edamametechnologies/threatmodels).
+All actions performed through the helper strictly follow the threat models defined in [Threat Models](https://github.com/edamametechnologies/threatmodels).
-The Helper relies on edamame_foundation, an open source library that contains the foundation for EDAMAME threat management (https://github.com/edamametechnologies/edamame_foundation).
+The helper relies on [EDAMAME Foundation](https://github.com/edamametechnologies/edamame_foundation), an open-source library that provides the foundation for EDAMAME threat management.

 ## Installation